Cycling74/rnbo.example.juce/README.md

 You'll find the executable result in `build/RNBOApp_artefacts/Debug` You'll find plugins in `build/RNBOAudioPlugin_artefacts/Debug`

+## Additional Notes

+When building for M1 Macs, you will want to enable universal builds, so that your target can be used on both Intel and M1 macs. `CMakeLists.txt` has a line you can uncomment to enable universal builds.

 ## Customizing the Project

 This project is based on the [JUCE Framework](http://www.juce.com/).
 Please refer to tutorials from JUCE on building UIs, for instance.